Oselium/MailSystem/README.md

 A simple project for my university class using Maven, JavaFX and Java.
 It runs locally but it can be used from another machine.

-I uploaded this project to have it in my portfolio (say sike rn) and to remind me how a project shouldn't be done.
 It's a badly written project so it has bugs and a lot of janky ideas.

 ## Description